AntoinePaques/MocktailGPT/README.md

 ## Workflow

 Run `pnpm install` to set up the workspace.
 The install step now builds the local `@mocktailgpt/ts` package and links the `mocktail` CLI automatically.
+Configuration is loaded at runtime with `tsx`, so `mocktail.config.ts` works without any build step.
 After installation you can generate the example client directly with `cd example/vanScrapper && pnpm generate` (which internally calls `mocktail generate`).
 Use `pnpm lint` and `pnpm test` for quality checks.
 The `mocktail generate` command accepts `--config`, `--input`, `--output` and `--force` options.

 The generator produces a full mocking environment based on MSW.
 After running `mocktail generate` you can start the worker in development mode: